eclipse-edc/Connector/docs/developer/architecture/ids-dataspace-protocol/contract-negotiation-architecture.md

 }
 ```

-Note this is does not follow immutability principles but has the advantage of simplicity and the ability to enforce proper state transitions in the `ContractNegotiation` instance.
+Note this does not follow immutability principles but has the advantage of simplicity and the ability to enforce proper state transitions in the `ContractNegotiation` instance.
 The `Result<Boolean>` response indicates if the `ContractNegotiation` has been updated (true) or not (false), or if processing failed.
 This can be used to avoid
 re-persisting `ContractNegotiation` instances if they have not changed.